 Website layout idea: Fixed sidebar navigation

-Usually, we see a top-side horizontal navigation, but here, we see a vertical column on the left part as the sidebar.
-The key is to keep the bar visible and accessible while the rest of page changes as users scroll up and down.
+Usually, we see top-side horizontal navigation, but here, we see a vertical column on the left part as the sidebar.
+The key is to keep the bar visible and accessible while the rest of the page changes as users scroll up and down.

 This site also uses a parallax effect.
 As you scroll down, the layout changes and just displays text accompanied by a single decoration.

 If you are building a website that contains only a few navigation options, you might want to consider this layout.
 It can ensure all the options are in-sight as users go through your page.
-Also, you can add social media links, contact details, or any other information you want to visitors to find easily on the sidebar.
+Also, you can add social media links, contact details, or any other information you want visitors to find easily on the sidebar.

 Website layout idea: A grid of cards